 The past few seasons have seen an increase in popularity when it comes to Japanese culture.
 Japandi culture is essentially a hybrid of Japanese and Scandinavian styles.
 This is evident in decor textiles as well as designs.
 Graceful birds and soft silks have become more widespread on the market.

 If your home is essentially your own personal sanctuary then Japandi will help you create the perfect relaxation space for you.
 It will help you combine the sanctuary element with the clutter-free and sustainable approach.
 The colours that go with this type of design usually involves clean and predictable lines and calm colours.
 Light greys, soft greens and pale blues work well.
 A mix of light scandi furniture and dark Japanese woods will also complement each other.

-At Alexander Pollock, we offer a bespoke interior design service.
-We are a Melbourne-based full-service design practise offering all aspects of interior design, interior decoration and project management.
+At Alexander Pollock, we offer a bespoke interior decoration service like Commercial interior design Melbourne, Hospitality interior design Melbourne.
+We are a Melbourne-based full-service design practise offering all aspects of interior designers, interior decoration and project management.
 Get in touch with us today and see how we can help you.